amirzhad/Data_Science_Inria/readme.md

 * Convert the dataframes to list or array:
   * The patient dataframe is converted to list as list is faster for comparison
   * The pcr dataframe is converted to dictionary
+  * note that we could decrease the df_patinet from the start, by deleting the records that their patinet_id is not in pcr table.
+However, in this case we could not correct the typos as we find all the similar records and find the right one by mode function.
+For example, if there are john, jonh, john, johnn as the name, then mode of these records will be john which corrects the typos.

 ## Solution 2 (faster) - (not uploaded yet and will be uploaded if interested)
 * Using super fast string matching